Indigenous conflicts on the Mexico–United States barrier: Tohono O'odham

-The Tohono O'odham people were historically established in the Papagueria region, which spans across present-day state lines and national borders.
-Similarly to the Kumeyaay peoples, the Tohono O'odham peoples were subjected to dealing with Spanish colonization, Mexican Independence, the Mexican-American War, and the Gadsden purchase, which created a border through their lands.
-Spanish missionaries were present in the region, and helped protect the Tohono O'odham people from being subjected to forced servitude by Spanish colonists.
-However, when Mexican Independence was achieved, this protection diminished and Mexican colonist encroached upon their territory and violence ensued, yet the violence lessened between the 1830s and 1850s.
+The Tohono O'odham people were historically established in the Papagueria region, which crosses present-day state lines and national borders.
+Similarly to the Kumeyaay peoples, the Tohono O'odham peoples were subjected to dealing with Spanish colonization, Mexican Independence, the Mexican-American War, and the Gadsden purchase.
+Spanish missionaries were present in the region, and helped protect the Tohono O'odham people from being subjected to forced servitudes.
+However, when Mexican Independence was achieved, this protection diminished and Mexicans encroached upon their territory and violence ensued, yet the violence lessened between the 1830s and 1850s.
 Mexicans also began to further encroach upon the Tohono O'odham territory, which increased tensions and hostilities, but these concerns were reduced with the Gadsden Purchase.
 For the next few decades, the tensions and violence shifted from colonists to the Apache, but when the United States did not honor the land rights, the United States government established reservations to end land disputes, which did not encompass their entire traditional territory.
 On the other hand, the Mexican government did not initially create a reservation, so the Mexican people continued to encroach upon Tohono O'odham lands, which in turn led to violence.
-Many of the Tohono O'odham fled to the United States' Tohono O'odham territory, but a few remained in Mexico.
+Many of the Tohono O'odham fled to the United States, but a few remained in Mexico.